NStrijbosch/hub-module-notes/docs/motors.md

 Turn motor to given relative position with given speed.

-> The position is relative to the position of the motor at the moment of starting the hub/connecting the motor.
+> The position is relative to the position of the motor since starting the hub/connecting the motor.
 Best practice is to preset the position at the the start of a program

 __Parameters:__